yossarianirving/personal-website/content/posts/whole-home-audio.md

 ## Final Thoughts

 Overall, I'm mostly satisfied with the whole-home audio setup I've created for myself.
-Including the post-project additions, I have every room in the house covered except the dining room, bathroom, and downstairs using things what I had lying around plus $160.
+Including the post-project additions, I have every room in the house covered except the dining room, bathroom, and downstairs using things I had lying around plus $160.
 The audio from multiple devices is synchronized so well that the differences are close to imperceptible (I plan on testing these timing differences).
-Finally, I want to set up an OwnTone server which should allow me to stream multiroom audio over AirPlay from a dedicated device.
+Finally, I want to set up an OwnTone server that will allow me to stream multiroom audio over AirPlay from a dedicated device.